viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 # SME: Matt Vella
 ---

-From Star Wars to Short Circuit, Go-bots to Voltron to Transformers - the 1980s was a time of mass propagation in pop culture of how robots might exist alongside us in the future.
+From Star Wars to Short Circuit, Go-bots to Transformers - the 1980s was a time of mass propagation in pop culture of how robots might exist alongside us in the future.

 <div class="td-max-width-on-larger-screens">
 <img src="../../img/maiv/omnibot_ad.png" class="alignleft" alt="1984 advertisement for the Omnibot 2000." title="1984 advertisement for the Omnibot 2000." style="max-width: 350px" />